 Inheriting a 401(k) as a Non-Spouse

-You could also roll the account over to an inherited IRA if the plan allows it.
-In that scenario, required minimum distributions would be based on your life expectancy, assuming the account owner hadn’t begun taking them yet.
+- Account Rollover: You could also roll the account over to an inherited IRA if the plan allows it.
+In that scenario, the required minimum distributions would be based on your life expectancy, assuming the account owner hadn’t begun taking them yet.
 If they had already started taking minimum distributions, you’re required to continue taking those distributions.
-You could, however, base the distribution amount on your life expectancy instead of the account owner’s.
+You could, however, base the distribution amount on your life expectancy instead of the account owners.

 What to Do If You Inherit a 401(k)